aposoftworks/lohm/README.md

 It will be placed inside resources/stubs/lohm.php
 ## Commands

-- make:table {classname} {name?} {--T|template=default}
+### make:table {classname} {name?} {--T|template=default}
 Creates a table migration

-- migrate:sync
+### migrate:sync

-Will compare the migrations with the database and apply the differences
+Will run our custom migrations

-- analyze {database?} {table?} {column?}
+### analyze

-Will analyze the migrations data
+Will show the migrations that would be made

-- analyze:current
+### analyze:current
 Will analyze the current database

-- analyze:diff {database?} {table?}
+### analyze:diff
 Will show the differences between database and migrations without applying it

-- migrate:clear
+### migrate:clear
 Will clear the database using our custom migrations

 ## Custom stubs
 With LOHM you can write custom migrations to use as templates when creating new ones, after publishing the default one (using: `php artisan vendor:publish --tag=lohm-stub`), you change "default" with the name you want to use and you are good to go.
 For example, you can use `php artisan make:table User --template=user` to use the `lohm.user.php` stub.

 ## Supports
-We currently support those database types, we are looking for pull requests to help adding support for different databases
+We currently support those database types, we are looking for pull requests to help adding support for different databases.
+To add your own custom syntax library, you can publish the configuration file and link it in the dictionaries array.

-- MySQL
+We currently support:
-- SQLite (partial)
+- mysql